 The decrease in the provision for income taxes for the three months ended June 30, 2017 as compared to the same period in 2016 is attributable to a decrease of \$14.2 million in income before taxes and permanent differences.
 The decrease in the provision for income taxes for the six months ended June 30, 2017 as compared to the same period in 2016 is due to a decrease in income before tax of \$207.9 million primarily from the \$140.5 million gain on sale of 80 South Street in 2016 as compared to the \$32.2 million gain on sale of Elk Grove in first quarter 2017 and a \$46.4 million loss on redemption of senior notes due 2021 in 2017.
 We have significant differences, primarily from warrant liability gains and losses, and changes in valuation allowances that cause our effective tax rate to deviate greatly from statutory rates.
-The effective tax rate based upon actual operating results was 83.9% and 74.8% for the three and six months ended June 30, 2017 to 2016 was primarily attributable to the changes in the warrant liability, valuation allowance related to our deferred tax asset, stock compensation deduction and other items which are permanent differences for tax purposes.
-If changes in the warrant liability, valuation allowance, stock compensation deduction and other material discrete adjustments to deferred tax liabilities were excluded from the effective tax rate computation, the effective tax rates would have been 40.2% and 41.1% for the three and six months ended June 30, 2016, respectively.
+The effective tax rate based upon actual operating results was 83.9% and 74.8% for the three and six months ended June 30, 2017 compared to 79.3% and 37.9% for the three and six months ended June 30, 2016, respectively.
+The change in the effective tax rate from 2017 to 2016 was primarily attributable to the changes in the warrant liability, valuation allowance related to our deferred tax asset, stock compensation deduction and other items which are permanent differences for tax purposes.
+If changes in the warrant liability, valuation allowance, stock compensation deduction and other material discrete adjustments to deferred tax liabilities were excluded from the effective tax rate computation, the effective tax rates would have been 40.2% and 41.1% for the three and six months ended June 30, 2017, respectively, compared to 36.7% and 37.0% for three and six months ended June 30, 2016, respectively.

 The decrease in Net income attributable to common stockholders for the three and six months ended June 30, 2017 as compared to the same periods in 2016 is primarily due to a decrease in EBT in our Operating Assets and Strategic Developments segments.
 The decrease in EBT in the Operating Assets segment primarily related to an increase in depreciation and interest expenses as more properties are placed in service and as we accelerate depreciation on assets pending redevelopment, offset by increases in net operating income at our properties in the three and six month periods ended June 20, 2017 compared to 2016.
 In our Strategic Developments segment for the three months ended June 30, 2017 as compared to 2016, the decrease in EBT was primarily due to the \$23.1 million condominium rights and unit sales decline as our Waiea and Anaha projects near completion as well as a \$10.5 million decline in Equity in Earnings from Real Estate and Other Affiliates due to a sale of a property at our Circle T Ranch and Power Center joint venture in the second quarter of 2016.
-The decrease in Strategic Developments EBT in the six months ended June 30, 2017 as compared to 2016 as property at our Circle T Ranch and Power Center joint venture in the second quarter of 2016.
-The decrease of \$108.3 million in gains on sales of properties, as previously discussed.
+The decrease in Strategic Developments EBT in the six months ended June 30, 2017 as compared to 2016 was primarily due to a decrease of \$108.3 million in gains on sales of properties, as previously discussed.